Rafaela-Wetzel/sticky-donuts/README.md

 ## Strategy

-The goal was to create a homepage that was simple and beautiful in design, with no distracting or overwhelming elements; welcoming, accessible and easy to navigate.
+The goal is to create a homepage that is simple and beautiful in design, with no distracting or overwhelming elements; welcoming, accessible and easy to navigate.

 ## Scope